 \section{Abstract}

 The precise one-shot characterisation of operational tasks in classical and quantum information theory relies on different forms of smooth entropic quantities.
-A particularly important connection is between the hypothesis testing relative entropy and the smoothed max-relative entropy, which together govern many operational settings.
+A particularly important connection is between the hypothesis testing relative entropy and the smooth max-relative entropy, which together govern many operational settings.
 We first strengthen this connection into a type of equivalence: we show that the hypothesis testing relative entropy is equivalent to a variant of the smooth max-relative entropy based on the information spectrum divergence, which can be alternatively understood as a measured smooth max-relative entropy.
-Furthermore, we improve a fundamental lemma due to Datta and Renner that connects the different variants of the smoothed max-relative entropy, introducing a modified proof technique based on matrix geometric means and a tightened gentle measurement lemma.
+Furthermore, we improve a fundamental lemma due to Datta and Renner that connects the different variants of the smooth max-relative entropy, introducing a modified proof technique based on matrix geometric means and a tightened gentle measurement lemma.
 We use the unveiled connections and tools to strictly improve on previously known one-shot bounds and duality relations between the smooth max-relative entropy and the hypothesis testing relative entropy, establishing provably tight bounds between them.
-We use these results to refine other divergence inequalities, in particular sharpening bounds that connect the max-relative entropy with R\'enyi divergences.
+The results then allow us to refine other divergence inequalities, in particular sharpening bounds that connect the max-relative entropy with R\'enyi divergences.